Gavin Pugh - A Videogame Programming Blog

 Great work!
 It would be better that if someone could show how vs-android work with such as ‘Cocos2d-x’ or ‘irrlicht’ or ‘ogre3d’, thanks so much!

-Comment from Vasilios Karagounis
+• Vasilios Karagounis says:

 Hi Gavin, nice tool you have made.